davidmolina/davidmolina.github.io/resume.md

 Served as the first Director of Fund Development & Special Projects for the Susannah Maria Gurule (SMG) Foundation, a Latina/o healthy advocacy community-based organization dedicated towards reducing health disparities by educating families and children, empowering young Latina women and breast-cancer preventative awareness.

 During my short tenure, coordinated the Salud Familiar Latina/o Family Health Fair & Conference at the University of Portland, the Latinos & Diabetes Seminar for Primary Care Providers at the World Forestry Center, and won a $10K grant from the Lowe's Charitable & Educational Foundation for organizational facility improvements.
 I was also a member of the Willamette Valley Development Officers.
-I worked under the guidance of Executive Director, Marie Dahlstrom, and founder, Clara Padilla-Andrews.
+I worked under the guidance of Executive Director, Marie Dahlstrom, and founder/board chair, Clara Padilla-Andrews.

 # Guest Writer

 *El Hispanic News y Más - Portland, Oregon, Oct 2003 to Mar 2004*

 I returned to the states after Costa Rica determined to own a media company and write.
 I reached out to this historic Portland Hispanic publication, and began writing.
-I credit Clara Padilla-Andrews and Julie Garza for giving me a shot.
+I credit owner, Clara Padilla-Andrews, and editor-in-chief, Julie Cortez for giving me a shot.
 Wrote just a few articles in-between finishing up my political science degree:

-- Los Angeles, California: Dec 17, 2003, *"Series of Spanish Rock Concerts Raises Scholarships for Hispanics (Serie Nacional de Conciertos de Rock en Espanol Recauda Fondos Para Becas Hispanas)."*
+- Los Angeles, California: Dec 17, 2003, *"Series of Spanish Rock Concerts Raises Scholarships for Hispanics."*

-- Woodburn, Oregon: Oct 29, 2003, *"Latino Educational and Recreational Network Receives High Award (Red Latina Educativa y Recreativa Recibe Importante Galardon)."*
+- Woodburn, Oregon: Oct 29, 2003, *"Latino Educational and Recreational Network Receives High Award."*

 # Journalism Intern